Get Started with TensorFlow Neuron

 This page provide links that will assist you to quickly start with TensorFlow Neuron.

-Select your Amazon Machine Image (AMI) of choice, please note that Neuron support Amazon Linux 2 AMI(HVM) - Kernel 5.10
+Select your Amazon Machine Image (AMI) of choice, please note that Neuron supports Amazon Linux 2 AMI(HVM) - Kernel 5.10.

 After launching the instance, follow the instructions in Connect to your instance to connect to the instance